List of ships named Lalla Rookh: Lalla Rookh (1864 ship)

-Lalla Rookh, a barque of 487 tons, is registered in the 1874 edition of the American Lloyd’s Register of American and Foreign Shipping as having been built in 1864 in St John, New Brunswick, Dominion of Canada, owned by Robert Blair, and under Captain Dakin.
+Lalla Rookh, a barque of 487 tons, is registered in the 1874 edition of the American Lloyd’s Register of American and Foreign Shipping as having been built in 1864 in St John, Colony of New Brunswick, owned by Robert Blair, and under Captain Dakin.

 The barque is mentioned in ships' directories from 1865 to 1900 under various captains, including John Sutherland (1873), and a three-masted sailing ship is depicted in an 1871 oil painting entitled "The Lalla Rookh of St. John N.B., Capt.
 John Sutherland Commander", by Joseph Semphill.
 Other captains mentioned in the ships' directories include A. Jackson, B. H. Hender, B. Melburn, G. N. Dakin, Feye, Henderson, and T. N. Hugo.

 On 6 December 1875, Lalla Rookh ran into the Norwegian brig Falger, which sank in the English Channel 20 nmi off Portland, Dorset, England, UK, with the loss of a crew member and survivors rescued by Lalla Rookh.
 Falger was on a voyage from Dublin (then part of the United Kingdom of Great Britain and Ireland) to Fredrikstad in Norway.

 Lalla Rookh (1868 ship)

-Was built as a paddle-steamer with two engines, each 14hp, in July 1868, at Mechanics Bay, Auckland, New Zealand.
+Was built as a paddle-steamer with two engines, each 14hp, at Mechanics Bay, Auckland, New Zealand.
+She was launched on 5 August 1868 by Robert Stone (builder of PS Governor Wynyard, ss Black Diamond, Lulu, schooner, Active and Quickstep, cutters).
+Her 2 ft 9 in draught allowed her to berth at Shortland.
+She was wooden, 80 ft x 13 ft x 5 ft 4 in and about 75 tons.
+On trial she reached 8.3 knot.
+In June 1876 R H Yeomans converted her from a paddle to a screw boat.
+Her old engine was fitted in a new paddle steamer and she was fitted with a Hawkeswood & Co.
+(Staffordshire Ironworks) single direct acting high-pressure engine of about 40 hp, with a 12.5 in cylinder, of 12 in stroke and a 62 psi 5 ft 4 in x 8 ft 7 in boiler.
+The hold was 36 ft.x 13 ft x 7 ft, able to take about 50 tons.
 Reported broken up June 1876, but re-registered on 14 September 1876, with different tonnage, said to be built at North Shore, Auckland, in July 1876 by different shipbuilders, and with a single engine of 15 hp.
 At some point she was converted into a schooner, and was wrecked in Schooner Bay, Great Barrier Island, on 8 May 1887, after encountering bad weather in the Bay of Plenty.
 She was at that time owned by Fleming, Berry, Daniels and Company, of Gisborne.
 The ship was also known as Hettie at some point.
+She leaked and was beached on 8 May 1887 at Schooner Bay, Great Barrier, where she broke up.
+The official wreck return showed she was a 44 ton, 11 year old schooner, with the crew of 6, who all survived.
+Her engine and boiler were salvaged.